vcsjones/AuthenticodeLint/README.md

 Lints an authenticode signed binary.

+The current state of this project is alpha and does little "linting".
+Much more to come.

 This tool aides in the checking of a binary to lint authenticode signed executables.

 Authenticode, or "digitally signing" a binary is the process of applying a digital signature to the file.